 Anyone who knows me will be well impressed by that statement as I am not known for my hiking abilities.
-I am more duvet than sleeping bag, but the good thing is I thought I only need to walk up the rocky stream as far as I feel like and then my husband and I will eat our little picnic lunch on a rock somewhere and turn and come back.
+I am more duvet than sleeping bag and car than hiking boot, but the good thing is I thought, I only need to walk up the rocky stream as far as I feel like and then my husband and I will eat our little picnic lunch on a rock somewhere and turn and come back.

 It was spectacular and I was knackered (although children were skipping through the rocky river like gazelles while I had a rented walking pole).

 This post is a selection of the 150 photos I took (don’t worry, there’s only 11) and covers what you need to know before you hike the Narrows (scroll to the bottom).
 And hike it you must!

 Zion National Park is one of five national parks in Utah and is home to the famous Narrows hike along the ankle and sometimes waist-deep Virgin River.
 You can start at the top and hike down in a day (longer version), or do what most of us did and start at the bottom, hiking up till we felt we’d seen enough and turn around and walk back down with the river.

 Walk about half an hour from where the bus drops you off on a paved path (wheelchairs can even use this) and for some, this is as far as they go.
 It’s only the entré though, the appetiser, to the mighty Narrows.

 But if you have little ones with you then swimming here and taking photos of the 1500ft (nearly half a kilometre) high surrounding cliffs is very cool.

 And you’ll see these little critters on the way too!
 (That’s a big deal for us Kiwis as we don’t have squirrels in New Zealand 🙂 It’s forbidden to feed them ($100 fine) but they seem not bothered by humans at all.